phseiff/github-flavored-markdown-to-html/README.md

   [Darkreader](https://github.com/darkreader/darkreader) (the
   .js-module, not nessesarily the browser extension.
 This means that formulas are displayed with a light text when in darkmode, amongst other things).
-* Supports umlauts and other non-ascii-characters in plain text as well as multiline code blocks.
+* Supports umlauts and other non-ascii-characters in plain text as well as multiline code blocks, which the github rest api usually doesn't.
+* Allows you to choose which tool or module to use at its core for the basic markdown to html conversion.
+* Styles its output with github's README-html (which can be turned off).

 Whilst using pandoc to convert from markdown to pdf usually yields more beautiful results (pandoc uses LaTeX, after all), gh-md-to-html has its own set of advantages when it comes to quickly converting complex files for a homework